 Make Housing Affordable

-I want to improve housing opportunities for all San Joseans the correct way by removing excess fees and regulations that make housing expensive in the first place.
+I want to improve housing opportunities for all San Joseans by removing excess fees and regulations that make housing expensive in the first place.
 We will work to provide financial pathways and grants for first time homebuyers.
 We will keep rent increases low with the existing tenant protective ordinance.
 We will lower the cost of housing for all.